ninjaaron/pyfil/README.rst

 expressions at the command line, evaluates them and prints them to stdout.
-It might be interesting as a quick calculator or to test something, like the Python REPL, but it also has some special flags for iterating on stdin and parsing JSON, which make it useful as a filter for shell one-liners or scripts (like Perl).
+It might be interesting as a quick calculator or to test something, like the Python REPL, but it also has some special flags for iterating on stdin, which make it useful as a filter for shell one-liners or scripts (like Perl).

-As a more modern touch, if the return value is a container type, python will attempt to serialize it as json before printing, so you can pipe output into other tools that deal with json or store it to a file for later use.
+As a more modern touch, if the return value is a container type, python will attempt to serialize it as json before printing, so you can pipe output into other tools that deal with json, store it to a file for later use, or send it over http.
+This, combined with the abilitiy to read json from stdin (with --json) make a good translator between the web, which tends to speak json these days, and the posix environment, which tends to think about data in terms of lines in a file (frequently with multiple fields per line).

 pyfil is in pypi (i.e. you can get it easily with pip, if you want)